What Is the Average Cost to Sell a House in California?

 - Mortgage balance payoff amount

-You can calculate your profits by taking the sale price minus selling costs if you’ve paid off your mortgage before selling your home.
+If you paid off your mortgage before selling your home, you can calculate your profits by taking the sale price minus selling costs.
 Ask your agent for a net sheet to be sure of your calculations.

-When you sell your home can also be a determining factor in how much you will make.
-You want to strike when the iron is hot, and for most people, that means listing your house in spring and selling by the early summer.
+The time you sell your home can also determine how much you will make.
+You want to strike when the iron is hot, and for most people, that means listing your house in spring and selling by early summer.
 Typically, families want to be in their new home before the next school year.

 As you look ahead to your next home purchase, try these other free HomeLight tools for buyers: